exvertus/thomasflanigan/content/posts/pathlib.md

 ##### Console comparisons with os

 One pet-peeve of mine, especially when revisiting Python after some time away, is that os.path are functions for passing in strings.
-Sometimes it is easy to forget that as my little slip-up below demonstrates.
+Sometimes it is easy to forget that as my little whoops below demonstrates.
+The OOP consistency from pathlib avoids this.

 {{< div/row >}}
   {{< div/column >}}